Notifications overview

 The following channels can be used to send notifications:

-• SMS: SMS messages are suitable for real-time notifications such as when a visit reaches a certain position or when you want to send a link to Mobile Ticket when a visit is created.
+SMS: Suitable for real-time notifications, such as when a visit reaches a certain position in the queue, or when sending a link to Mobile Ticket after a visit is created.
+SMS is also used for instant notifications that are sent manually to customers waiting in the queue.

 Note